vertica/vertica-kubernetes/DEVELOPER.md

 This repository contains the following directories and files:

 - `docker-vertica/`: files that build a Vertica server container.
-This container is designed for [Administration Tools](https://docs.vertica.com/latest/en/admin/using-admin-tools/admin-tools-reference/) deployments.
+This container is designed for [Administration Tools (admintools)](https://docs.vertica.com/latest/en/admin/using-admin-tools/admin-tools-reference/) deployments.

   The build process requires that you provide a Vertica RPM package that is version 11.0.0 or higher.